 The school Board of Management is obliged by law to report to the Child and Family Agency TUSLA the names of children who have been absent from school for 20 days or more during the year, even if these absences are accounted for by letter.

-In the event of a pupil being absent through illness or for any other reason, the class teacher must be informed in writing of the reason for absence on the pupil’s return to school.
+In the event of a pupil being absent through illness or for any other reason, please inform the class teacher of the reason for absence via the Aladdin Connect App.
 If it is anticipated that the absence will be of a lengthy duration, the class teacher should be informed in writing as soon as possible.
 This is required by the Child and Family Agency TUSLA.

 There is an agreed school uniform for pupils to wear.
 It consists of